 Then in 1988, attorneys launched the Clean Water Program, followed by the hiring of current Executive Director Jeff Gleason in 1991 to lead a new Energy Program that continues to pioneer the region’s transition to clean energy solutions.

-Now more than 80 attorneys and 75 legislative affairs, communications, development, finance, and administration professionals work out of nine offices throughout our six states and on Capitol Hill, enabling the organization to engage effectively on the local, state, and federal level.
+SELC has a staff of 200, including more than 100 attorneys, working out of nine offices throughout our six states and on Capitol Hill, enabling the organization to engage effectively on the local, state, and federal level.

 These engagements mean you’ll still find our attorneys working in the same places they’ve been for more than 30 years: in town halls, legislative chambers, state courts, and the U.S. Supreme Court—always with the mission to defend the health of our region for all.